 The problem was, when I found them at my local antique mall they were expensive!
-They typically run anywhere from $100 to well over $250 for larger ones.
-That was way more than I wanted to pay.
-Especially since I knew I would need more than one to achieve the look I wanted.
-I started looking on Ebay, but they didn’t have a ton.
-And that’s when Etsy became my friend!
+They typically run anywhere from $195 to $250 or more for larger ones.
+That was more than I wanted to pay.
+Especially since I knew I would need several to achieve the look I wanted.

 You can definitely get boards for a lot less on there, especially if you don’t care if they are French.
-And even if you do want authentic French boards, they can be often be found for much less on Etsy!
+And even if you do want authentic French boards, they can be often be found on Etsy for much less than antiques stores.

-Since I’ve been shopping on there for so many years now, I have some favorite Etsy stores.
-They carry a great bread board selection at some of the best prices.
+Since I’ve been shopping on there for so many years now, I have some favorite Etsy stores I return to again and again.
 ChaseVintage carries smaller ones for under $100 and even the huge ones are under $200.
 And even better is most of their items ship free!

-Another favorite purveyor of French bread boards on Etsy is FleaMarketFrance.
-Her prices are very reasonable.
-Almost all her boards are under $100 and her shipping is not too high either.
+Another favorite purveyor of French bread boards on Etsy I’ve ordered from is FleaMarketFrance.
+Her prices are very reasonable and her shipping is not too high either.
 I’ve gotten several of mine from her and I’ve been very happy, and hers are all from France!

 As far as reproductions go, I think bread boards is an okay place to use those if you have to.
 There are times with French farmhouse antiques where the reproductions really don’t give the right look, but the boards from Pottery Barn and McGee & Co. (one of my favorite stores!) both have a great farmhouse look.